RasaHQ/NLU-training-data/README.md

 2. Create a new file with a folder title and a `NLU.md` file, or contribute to an existing folder.

-3. In the `NLU.md` file, format your training data using markdown, and title each section with the intent types e.g.`intent:mood_happy` or `intent:mood_unhappy`
+3. In the `NLU.md` file, format your training data using markdown, remove all entities (see [script](https://github.com/RasaHQ/NLU-training-data#Why-do-I-need-to-remove-entities-from-my-training-data)), title each section with the intent types and add a short description e.g.`intent:mood_happy <!--expressing happy mood-->` or `intent:mood_unhappy <!--expressing unhappy mood-->`

 4. Update the `README.md` file, include a list of the intent types added.